Please click on the link(s) below for information regarding:

 Weed & Grass Control

 The City cuts weeds and grass on all City property.
 The City also cuts weeds/grass that are in violation of Section 10.19 of the Municipal Code in that “no person owning property within the City of Sturgeon Bay shall permit to grow or pollinate upon his premises any weeds or grasses which cause or produce hay fever or other toxic effects in human beings, emit unpleasant or noxious odors or conceal filthy deposits.
 Every owner shall mow or cause to be mowed all grasses or weeds exceeding 10″ in height.”
-The Common Council has established a minimum rate of $100.00 per hour plus tax with a minimum charge of one (1) hour for each parcel of property cut by the City plus the cost of any equipment repairs for damages incurred while cutting said parcels.
+The Common Council has established a fee for mowing non-compliant lawns approved on 9/17/21, and the property owner will be charged by the City while cutting said parcels.
 If at all possible, the City tries not to compete with private enterprise.
 There are numerous companies and private individuals who are capable of providing weed cutting services to residents at a much more reasonable rate.

 Fall Leaf Pick Up

 Unbagged leaves are picked up in Fall.
-Dates will be made available thru the local media.
+Dates will be made available thru the City of Sturgeon Bay Facebook page and the local media.
 Leaves must be put on the tree lawn, not in the curb or on the street.

 Main streets and streets leading to the main highway will be cleared first for use by Police, Fire & Emergency Departments.
 All other streets and alleys will be cleared as soon as possible.
 We sand/salt for ice control and maintain sand barrels on downtown street corners.
 Sidewalk Snow Removal As per Section 8.04 of the Municipal Code, residents must clear snow from their sidewalks within 24 hours of a snowfall.
-Non-compliance results in our Department removing the snow and the property owner being billed at a minimum rate of $100.00 per hour plus tax with a minimum charge of one (1) hour for each parcel of property .
+Non-compliance results in our Department removing the snow and the property owner being billed per the fee schedule approved by Common Council on 9/17/21 .
 No person shall deposit or cause to deposit, directly or indirectly, of snow or ice from private property upon the City right of ways, streets, alleys, parking lots, docks or other property.

 An above ground tank for the disposal of waste oil is located on North 14th Avenue at the south end of the Street Department Garage.
 The cost for disposal is $1 per gallon and may be paid at the Public Works Department Office – 835 N. 14th Avenue.
 Waste oil should not be put in the garbage.
 Any questions or concerns regarding the Public Works Department should be directed by calling 920-746-2912 or e-mailing the Street Department.